-Resources for social media managers at educational and cultural institutions
+Resources for social media managers at cultural institutions

 A few details

-I am currently developing the following toolkit as part of my dissertation research.
+I developed the following toolkit as part of my dissertation research.

 This toolkit is intended to support social media work during an unprecedented time.

 How I solved it